thijsbekke/OctoPrint-Pushover/README.md

 ```
 ## Configuration

 The only thing you have too configure is the user key.
 You can find your own user key on your [Pushover](https://pushover.net) page.
 Copy and paste it too the "user key" field in the settings dialog of the Octoprint-Pushover plugin.
-And then you are done.
+And then you are done, the rest of the settings are optional.

 ## Features

 In the settings dialog beside the user key you can specify the priority of the notifications and a sound.
+This plugin will also append an url too your octoprint instance with the notification.

 ### Priority